Simon’s Heart Initiatives

 CPR Jukebox is an interactive display that uses music and rubber balls to teach concert and festival goers about CPR (or chest compressions).
-Coming to a venue in Summer 2019.
+We’re launching at MusikFest in Bethlehem in August 2019!

 GotAED is a crowdfunding site dedicated to getting AEDs where kids learn and play.
 It was launched by Simon’s Heart in 2017 to be a valuable resource for anyone needing an AED device.
 It’s simple.
 Set up a campaign, share your story, and begin crowdfunding for your AED device, cabinet and pediatric pads.

 Overtime Challenge (originally Czech for Hearts) launched in 2015 with Jake Voracek and the Philadelphia Flyers.
 Jake donated $1,000 to Simon’s Heart every time the Flyers won in sudden death.
 In 2018, the program evolved.
 Today, the Flyers donate an AED device to a local youth facility every time they win in sudden death.

 HeartBytes is a digital crowdsourcing platform for groups and organizations that conduct heart screenings.
 It streamlines the screening process by providing a standardized online system to collect and store data.
 It also creates the first-of-its-kind national cardiac registry of seemingly healthy kids.
 The data from the registry is deidentifed and provided to qualified researchers, free of charge.